idealista/superset_role/README.md

 [![Build Status](https://travis-ci.org/idealista/superset_role.png)](https://travis-ci.org/idealista/superset_role)
 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-idealista.superset_role-B62682.svg)](https://galaxy.ansible.com/idealista/superset_role)

 This ansible role installs [Superset](https://superset.apache.org/) in a Debian environment.
-It has been tested for Debian buster, stretch and jessie.
+It has been tested for Debian buster and stretch.

 This role has been generated using the [cookiecutter](https://github.com/cookiecutter/cookiecutter) tool, you can generate a similar role that fits your needs using the this [cookiecutter template](https://github.com/idealista/cookiecutter-ansible-role).